Paul Landa

+Early life and education

 Landa was born in St Peters in Sydney to Maurice and Fay Landa, who were of Irish/Polish descent and had migrated from Belfast.
 He was educated at Kogarah High School and Sydney Boys' High School in 1956–58, before studying for a Bachelor of Laws at the University of Sydney.
 He became a solicitor in 1964 and was admitted to the bar in 1974.
 On 17 December 1968, he married Annika.
 He was Jewish.
 He was the nephew of Abe Landa, who was also a NSW Government Minister.

+Career

 In 1973, Landa was elected to the New South Wales Legislative Council as a Labor member.
-He became Minister for Industrial Relations in 1976, although later that year he became the Minister for Planning and Environment and became Vice-President of the Executive Council.
+He became Minister for Industrial Relations in 1976, although later that year he became the Minister for Planning and Environment and became vice-president of the Executive Council.
 In that year he also became the Government's Leader in the Upper House.
 He became Education Minister in 1980, Energy Minister in 1981 and Attorney General in 1983.
 In 1984, he transferred to the lower house, winning the seat of Peats.

-Paul Landa was Minister for the Environment in 1979 when he and the majority of NSW Cabinet Members travelled to Terania Creek in northern NSW to investigate the reasons behind the presence of around 300 protesters, and 100 police, at Terania Creek.
+Landa was Minister for the Environment in 1979 when he and the majority of NSW Cabinet Members travelled to Terania Creek in the Northern Rivers region of NSW to investigate the reasons behind the presence of around 300 protesters, and 100 police, at Terania Creek.
 The protesters were stopping logging from taking place within the Terania Creek rainforest.
 While Landa was fully supportive of the preservation of the rainforest and the stopping of logging it was his cabinet colleague Frank Walker who had brought the matter to the Government's attention.
 After visiting Terania Creek themselves the Cabinet Members agreed that the Environmental Impact Study that the protesters were wanting would be carried out.
 The logging was stopped and never recommenced.